mwweinberg/mwweinberg.github.io/_posts/2023-07-29-AQI_sensor.md

 funhouse = FunHouse(default_bg=None)
 ```

 The next chunk creates a few more objects, turns on wifi, and sets up variables for the AQI download.
+It uses the existing funhouse network elements to set up the requests object.

 ```
 # Create library object, use 'slow' 100KHz frequency!